curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 "That sounds bad.
 Is it something I should be worried about?"

 Elidad replied,
 > "In the same way you should be worried about death.
 Whichever comes first will make the other seem pretty comfortable.
 Intelligent life lives on an absurd knife's edge, with apathetic euthanasia on one side and zealous self-destruction on the other.
-It's a delicate balance.
+It really really matters, that nothing really matters.
+Delicate balance.
 A little more wise or a tad more naive and we all fall down.
 We have to build recursively upwards, painting our fractal along the axis of the absurd.
 What lies in that direction, I wonder?
 Wonder.
 Certainly a reason to survive, and maybe s-"

 Dan looked at her not sure what facial expression to wear, losing it.